Loading...

 Stay Hydrated

-Keep an eye on your blood sugar levels if possible, to understand how your body reacts and adjust your strategies accordingly.
+Keep track of your blood sugar levels to better understand how your body reacts to Skittles and make adjustments accordingly.

 healthspan-mbl